adamlenart/random/supercentenarian/sample_size.md

+# Sample size is log-linearly related to maximum age at death of supercentenarians

 Dong, Milholland, and Vijg (2016) argue that supercentenarian ages at death show evidence of limit to human lifespan.
 In their analysis, they look at the trend of the maximums and other order statistics (1st to